Top 10 Best Sites

 Yes, the best part of online dating is that you can specifically state what you want, but that doesn’t mean you have to list every single thing in your profile or get really minuscule about it.
 What you might accidentally end up doing is limiting yourself and receiving significantly fewer matches.

 For example, is hair color a dealbreaker or a preference?
 What about height, career, income, movies/TV/music, pets, and diet?
 Probably not true dealbreakers.
 Plus, it’s fun to go beyond your type every now and then, and you truly never know who you’re going to end up with.
 You could meet someone who meets all of your must-haves, but the chemistry might not be there.

 Of course, women can and should make some moves, but why not take your love life into your own hands?
 Women love men who take initiative, and it will streamline the process if you “Favorite” members you like, send the virtual winks and messages, and ask for a Match phone call first.

 If you’re serious about getting in a relationship, we don’t recommend playing games with someone you like.
-All those pickup techniques and emotionally unavailable practices — like waiting to message someone back for an hour or a day so you don’t look desperate — are just a waste of time.
-Some singles focus so much on being the one who cares less that they actually miss out on becoming something more with someone.
+All those pickup techniques and emotionally unavailable practices — like waiting to message back a day or two so you don’t look desperate — are just a waste of time.
+Some singles focus so much on being the one who cares less that they actually miss out on becoming something more.
 It’s actually better just to be honest about yourself, what you want, and how you feel about someone.